pwjazz/mwanzia/README.markdown

 Thus, you can still check for null/not null, and you have an id to use when calling back to the server.

-#### Remote Lazy Loading (Hibernate Only)

-To handle lazy-loaded associations, the plugin supports remote lazy loading.
-The first time that you use the accessor method for a lazy-loaded property in JavaScript, Mwanzia will make a remote call.
-On subsequent reads, Mwanzia will use the already loaded value.

-To clear locally cached values, call clear() on the remote invocation.

-Just mark your getter method with @Remote to enable this.

 ##### Java